-The price of public transport changes depending on the areas you travel.
+The price of public transport changes depending on the areas you travel to.
 The tickets are $ 2.5 CAD if you travel through zone 1, $ 3.75 CAD if you travel through zones 1-2 and $ 5 CAD if you travel between zone 1 and zone 3.
 Here you have a map with the detail of the different zones.
 Once you use the ticket you have 90 minutes to make all the transfers you need until you reach the destination.

-A way to save money on transportation is by getting a bonus of 10 FareSaver tickets.
+A way to save money on transportation is by getting a booklet of 10 FareSaver tickets.
 The price would be 19 $ CAD for zone 1, 28.5 $ CAD for zones 1-2 and 38 $ CAD for zones 1-3.

 WHERE TO EAT IN VANCOUVER

 If in your day in Vancouver you want to try the best restaurants, here we recommend some that you should not miss.

 If you want to have a good start to your day in Vancouver, there is nothing like having a 1950s, American style brunch at The Templeton.

 The appeal of this restaurant is that each table is decorated with old jukeboxes that no longer work and leather stools around the bar.
 The quality of the menu is very good and the amount of food is literally huge.